Is your dealership a procrastinator or an innovator?

 It’s the objection we hear the most often when discussing digital retail.
-Everyone knows it’s the future of the car dealership, but no one wants to take the plunge until everyone else already has.
+Everyone knows it’s the future of the car dealership, but many dealerships still hesitate to commit fully until everyone else already has.
 And hey, we’re not here to criticize – sometimes, waiting makes sense.
 Remember all those people who rushed out and paid $10 thousand for the very first generation of flat-screen TVs?
 Not a great investment, in hindsight.

 But where early adoption can be an expensive way to buy half-finished tech products in the consumer world, the business world is a very different place.
 What do you, a consumer, get when you buy the very first generation of some new technology?
 Usually, a very expensive paper weight (we’re looking at you, Palm Pilot).
 In the business world, however, your early investments get you a competitive edge.

 What early adoption means for businessesWe’ve spoken before about all the different cautionary tales of digital versus analog – Netflix and Blockbuster, Amazon and basically everyone, etc. – so we’ll spare you the lecture.
 Suffice to say that we all know what happens when traditional retailers dismiss the digital retail trend.
 Many dealerships still procrastinate on digital, though.

 Why procrastination is a problemThe problem with procrastination is that the industry is evolving at a rapid pace.
 Younger generations of consumers in particular (who are already less likely to own a car) aren’t compelled by the same sensibilities as their forebearers.
 Things like brand loyalty and retailer relationships don’t hold as much influence over young consumers as the perception of innovation and brand differentiation.

 We've written a whole article on how to sell more cars to younger generations, which you can find here.